NHSDigital/nhs-notify-web-template-management-infrastructure-testing/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have followed the code style of the project
 - [ ] I have added tests to cover my changes
 - [ ] I have updated the documentation accordingly
-- [ ] I have demoed UI changes to the UCD team
 - [ ] This PR is a result of pair or mob programming

 ---